Journeyman Wireman

 What happens after I sign up?

 You'll get the 50-question PDF immediately by email, plus 2 follow-up emails over the next week with prep tips.
-Then you'll only hear from me when the full Texas product launches.
+The full course is already live if you'd rather start now — $99, 30-day money-back.
 No nurture spam.